Drinks maker Britvic agrees merger with A.G. Barr

-LONDON Britvic has agreed the terms of a 1.4 billion pound ($2.2 billion) merger with smaller rival A.G.
-Barr, which should bring an end to a turbulent three years for the British drinks maker.
+LONDON Britvic (BVIC.L) has agreed the terms of a 1.4 billion pound ($2.2 billion) merger with smaller rival A.G.
+Barr (BAG.L), which should bring an end to a turbulent three years for the British drinks maker.

 The all-share deal, which creates one of the biggest soft drinks companies in Europe, will afford Britvic some stability after a difficult few years, said Canaccord Genuity analyst Wayne Brown.